 For information on dates for semester breaks and intersession, please see the Academic Calendar.

-Here are some important things to remember about your immigration documents.
-Please also check the links on the right for information on keeping your documents safe.
+Here are some important things to remember about your immigration documents:

 What do I need when traveling inside the U.S. and returning?

 When traveling locally--Dartmouth, Fall River, New Bedford--take copies of your documents with you.
-See the Additional Important Travel Information link to the right for other tips about copying your documents.
+See the Additional travel infirmation for other tips about copying your documents and keeping them safe.
 Outside of the local area, you should carry a valid passport, your appointment letter or contract, and a current, original DS 2019 signed for travel.
 Please check with the International Student & Scholar Center if you are not sure about the status of your documents.

 What do I need when traveling outside the U.S. and returning?